Krutonium/Recipes/Sticky_Chicken.md

 ### Sauce:

-3 tbsp Soya Sauce (For flavor, I recommend going to walmart and buying the cheapest, saltiest stuff you can get.
-Trust me.)
+3 tbsp Soya Sauce (For flavor, I recommend going and buying the cheapest, saltiest stuff you can get.
+Trust me.
+NoName or GreatValue are decent picks.)
 3 tbsp Water
 1 Cup of White Sugar
 1/2 Cup of White Vinegar